Asterata/JavaUI-Games/README.md

 # JavaUI-Games
-Using Swing to make a multi game ui
+Using Java Swing to make a multi game platform

+# How to play?
+Go to release tab and download the lastest release.
+Run the .jar file.
+`java -jar UI-Games.jar`

+!
+Leave Username and Password blank, just click login to play.

 # WIP
  Project is not finished